-In estimating the relationship between online course-taking and student outcomes, we adjust for these selective differences between students who took courses online in high school and those who did not.
+In estimating the relationship between online course-taking for credit recovery and student outcomes, we adjust for selective differences between students who took courses online in high school and those who did not.
 While the ordinary least squares (OLS) regressions are estimated with controls for the covariates shown in Table 1, this will not address the potential problem of selection on unobservables and allow for causal inferences.
 To get closer to plausibly causal estimates, we employ an instrumental variables (two-stage least squares, 2SLS) approach to estimation, similar to Altonji (1995) and Rose and Betts (2004).
-Like Altonji, we use variation across high schools in the average number of courses taken by students in each high school-focusing on specialty courses (e.g., advanced, work-study, service learning, career and technical education) and the percentage of online course-takers in each high school-as well as average (school-level) student characteristics, to identify the effects of online course-taking for credit recovery.
+Like Altonji, we use variation across high schools in the average number of courses taken by students in each high school-focusing on specialty courses (e.g., advanced, work-study, service learning, CTE) and the percentage of online course-takers in each high school-as well as average (school-level) student characteristics, to identify the effects of online course-taking for credit recovery.
 The intent is to purge the portion of course selection that is correlated with student abilities.

 Both across and within schools, there was substantial year-to-year variation in the percentage of students taking courses online, even when the proportion of students failing their courses (the most influential predictor of online course-taking) varied negligibly.
 Interviews with district staff and teachers suggested that school-level administrative and staffing decisions and types of student bodies served were among the most important factors determining the incidence of online course-taking (Heinrich et al., 2019).
 For example, in one school where there were noticeably large year-to-year changes in student online course-taking, we learned that a new school principal wanted to understand more about the online course-taking program before committing instructional space for its use, and hence in her first year, only students who hadn't completed their online courses in the prior year were allowed to continue with the program (contributing to a steep decline in the rate of student online course-taking that year).
+We also inquired in an interview with the credit recovery program coordinator as to whether students were able to choose between credit recovery online and repeating a course in a traditional classroom, and also whether they could refuse the online option if they were assigned to it.
+The program coordinator explained that both schools and students generally preferred the online option for credit recovery.
+It was more costly for schools to place students in traditional classrooms to repeat a course, and as the credit recovery program coordinator indicated, "very few students" preferred the traditional classroom route, because it was a semester-long course.
+Alternatively, in the online credit recovery option, students could test out of course modules and work at a faster pace (including outside the regular school day) to complete courses sooner.
 In fact, our empirical analyses (Heinrich and Darling-Aduana, 2019) showed that school-level characteristics-including school-level demographics, course offerings (advanced, career and technical, service learning) and school type (alternative, charter, etc.)-accounted for more than two-thirds of the explained variation in online course-taking, while individual student attributes, including course failures, accounted for less than one-third of the explained variation.